libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 example if you are writing a driver for an outboard sensor system that provides the sampling time.

-_libmapper_ also provides helper functions for getting the current device-time, setting the value of a `Timetag` from other representations, and comparing or copying timetags.
+_libmpr_ also provides helper functions for getting the current device-time, setting the value of a `Timetag` from other representations, and comparing or copying timetags.
 Check the API documentation for more information.

 ## Working with signal instances

-_libmapper_ also provides support for signals with multiple _instances_, for
+_libmpr_ also provides support for signals with multiple _instances_, for
 example:

 * control parameters for polyphonic synthesizers;